acatoire/daily-prompt/README.md

-# Daily Prompt Repository & AI Helper
+# Prompt Library

-Welcome to the Daily Prompt Repository and AI Helper!
+Welcome to the Prompt Library Repository and AI Helper!
 This project is designed as an almanac and productivity booster for developer and QA teams.
 Our goal is to provide a curated collection of reusable prompt samples and practical AI usage guidelines to help you save time and improve your workflow.